WindowsAzure/azure-notificationhubs/iOS/Samples/readme.md

-# iOS Notification Hub Sample
+# iOS Notification Hubs Sample

 This is a sample project intended to demonstrate the usage of the Azure Notification Hubs iOS Client SDK.
 The sample app allows the developer to register the device with a Notification Hub with the given tags as well as unregister the device.